Mold Removal in Jewett City, CT Connecticut 6351

 - Pregnant Women

-- A recent Flood Event.
-The spores require water to grow and, therefore, an earlier leak, flood, or sewer back-up could have caused the necessary water activity required in order to support mold growth.
+- Recently Flood Event.
+The spores need water to grow which is why an earlier flood, leak flood, or sewer back-up may have caused the proper water activity needed for support mold growth.

 Superior Mold Removal